Oscad/Oscad-installer-linux/ReadMe.md

 ## Usage

-Please refer OSCAD book, Chapter 4 for detailed usage Please note that Fritzing simulation through OSCAD is only for analog components,however you can get schematic and PCB for all components.
+Please refer OSCAD book, Chapter 4 for detailed usage Please note that Fritzing simulation through OSCAD is only for analog components,however you can get schematic and PCB view for all components.

 ## Documentation